 \section{The number of pre-images}

-We derive an explicit formula for the number of pre-images, which is based on the behavior of $f$ at its singularities and at $\infty$, and on the winding number of the caustics about $\eta$.
-Moreover, we deduce geometrically the number of pre-images using the curvature of the caustics.
-Our investigation is restricted to non-degenerate harmonic mappings.
+For non-degenerate harmonic mappings $f$, we derive explicit formulas for the number of pre-images of a non-caustic point $\eta$, in terms of the poles of $f$ and of the winding number of the caustics of $f$ about $\eta$.
+The proofs are based on the argument principle.
+Moreover, we deduce geometrically the number of pre-images from the caustics.